 The true mountain passes were finished yesterday, but today’s was still very enjoyable, and a welcome easier walk after several hard days.
 The first section followed a mountain river which helped cool the air.
 There was a gondola that goes from the bottom all the way to the top, but it was a nice walk, and I felt like I deserved my ice cream at the restaurant at the Hahnenmoospass much more than the group from the girl scouts who had ridden the gondola up.

-Mountain Lodge Backpacker: CH35 for a dorm room.
-Wifi, some english, bedding provided, self-cater.
+Mountain Lodge Backpacker: CH35 for a dorm room, bedding provided, self-cater.

 Day 13 – Lenk – Gsteig